There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-This silvery-green Elaeaganus ‘Quicksilver’ is a stunning tree for a small garden.
+The silvery-green leafed Elaeaganus ‘Quicksilver’ is a stunning tree for a small garden.
 Whilst Stachys byzantina (lamb’s ear) and Centaurea cineraria (dusty miller) both have great pale silver leaves.

-Plants with variegated and yellow foliage will provide some extra colour and charm too.
+Plants with variegated foliage will provide some extra colour and charm too.
 Ivy, Cornus, Brunnera and Calamagrostis grasses all have lovely patterned leaves.

 I like to plant from front to back, starting with the lowest growing varieties at the front and get taller as you go back.